-IPSA reviews the Scheme regularly to ensure the budgets and rules remain up to date.
-The Eighth Edition of the Scheme is in effect for the 2016-17 financial year.
+We review the Scheme regularly to ensure the budgets and rules remain up to date.
+The Ninth Edition of the Scheme is in effect for the 2017-18 financial year.

 We have a statutory responsibility to regulate and administer a transparent scheme of business costs and expenses for MPs.
 Our reviews of the Scheme help ensure that public funds are properly spent and accounted for and that MPs have the support they need to perform their parliamentary functions.

-Also available to download above is a Summary of the Scheme.
+Also available to download is a Quick Guide to the Scheme (2017-18).
 This summary describes the main features of the Scheme and explains some of the rationale behind it.
 It is not a comprehensive statement of the rules and does not always use exactly the same terminology.
 It has no status other than an explanatory one and anyone who wants to understand the detail of the rules should refer to the Scheme itself.

 Previous editions of the Scheme